validatedpatterns/docs/content/patterns/industrial-edge/_index.md

 The model image is pushed into OpenShift’s integrated registry running in the core datacenter which is then pushed back down to the factory datacenter for use in inference.

-FIXME(bandini): This image will need a couple of tweaks

 [![Using network segragation to protect factories and operations infrastructure from cyber attacks](/images/industrial-edge/edge-mfg-devops-network-sd.png)](/images/industrial-edge/edge-mfg-devops-network-sd.png)